CedricCazin/tutorials/docs/001-setup-WSL-dev-environment/configure-WSL.md

 Many WSL2 (and Experimental) settings can be set, and the more important are the one to manage the processor and memory used by the WSL.
 By default WSL will take

 * The same number of logical processors on Windows
 * 50% of total memory on Windows or 8GB.

 Setting the processors and cpu properly is very important and depends of the loads of work you need to do in the WSL distribution.

-Here is an exemple of a configuration for a WSL distribution on a 32GB RAM and 16 Logical processor computer; which will:
+Here is an example of a configuration for a WSL distribution on a 32GB RAM and 16 Logical processor computer; which will:

 * Have several Podman containers (database, blod storage, queue, keycloak, ...)
 * Run NX cli, Angular cli, Nest cli, python, pandas, ...
 * Load large files